jankotek/mapdb-hz-offheap/README.md

 In future we may extend this patch to other HC data structures and make HC completely off-heap.
 It would be great to merge this patch into upstream Hazelcast.
-Patching classes at runtime with Java Agent is limited, so we may also create fork Hazelcast in future.
+Patching classes at runtime with Java Agent is limited, so we may also fork Hazelcast in future.